 How Much Money Will Survivor’s Benefits Pay A Widow or Widower?

-- Widow or widower, FRA or older: 100% of your deceased spouse’s monthly payment or your own regular Social Security benefit, whichever amount is greater
+- Widow or widower, 67 or older: 100% of your deceased spouse’s monthly payment or your own regular Social Security benefit, whichever amount is greater.

 The SSA uses some complicated rules for survivor’s SSD benefits.
 Want a more specific answer that applies to your situation without sharing too many personal details?
-Sign up for a free phone call from a local Social Security advocate to get advice that’s customized for you.
+Sign up for a free phone call from a local Social Security expert to get help that’s customized for you.

 Other Things to Keep In Mind